 If you are anything like me, you love a good sports story.
-Classic David and Goliath stories as well as the romanticism of characters overcoming struggles.
-But!
-At the same time, you get a bit bored when it comes to ACTUALLY watching a sports game.
+Classic David and Goliath tales as well as the romanticism of characters overcoming struggles.
+Sadly, there are no sports to watch right now.
 Fear not!
-These books give you everything you love about a sports story, with none of the boredom of an actual game.
+These books are here to fill the void and give you everything you love about sports.

-8 Books to Read Instead of Watching Sports
+9 Books to Read While You’re Missing Sports

 1. Barely Missing Everything by Matt Mendez